Battle of Kapyong: Night battle

 By dawn, the attacks on the 2 PPCLI positions had abated, and with D Company remaining in control of the left flank, they were able to recover the previously abandoned machine gun at first light in daring fashion.
-Private Kenneth Barwise, who had personally killed six enemy soldiers during the mass assaults on D Company, ran down through no-man's-land to the abandoned Vickers medium machine gun, snatched the heavy load in his arms, and raced back to his own lines, in full view of the enemy.
+Private Kenneth Barwise, who had personally killed six enemy soldiers while carrying ammunition resupply during the mass assaults on D Company, now ran down through no-man's-land to the abandoned Vickers medium machine gun.
+After exchanging fire with nearby PVA forces, he snatched the heavy load in his arms and raced back to his own lines while in full view of the enemy.
 Barwise was awarded the Military Medal for his deeds.
 Meanwhile, on the right flank, B Company was able to re-occupy the platoon position it had been forced to relinquish earlier the previous evening.
-The PVA had suffered enormous casualties during the night assaults, with perhaps 300 or even more than 1,000 killed by the Patricia's, and there were also a great many more killed by the heavy artillery barrages from the 16th NZ Field Regiment.
+The PVA had suffered enormous casualties during the night assaults, with perhaps 300 or even more than 1,000 killed by the 2 PPCLI, and there were also a great many more killed by the heavy artillery barrages from 16 NZFR.
 The PVA, following their usual procedure, had removed most of their battlefield dead during the night, and 2 PPCLI soldiers did not venture out to count the dead until after the battle.
 Gray found the bodies of a 2 PPCLI corporal and his PVA opponent lying together after a bayonet combat, mute testimony to the intensity of the fighting.
 However, with the 2 PPCLI now completely exhausted of its ammunition and medical and food supplies, another full-scale PVA assault during that night would have been difficult for the 2 PPCLI to resist.
-Fortunately for the Patricia's, such an assault did not materialize.
+Fortunately for the 2 PPCLI, such an assault did not materialize.